jarrodmillman/pose-stats/description.md

   NetworkX, scikit-image, pygraphviz, numpydoc, and a few other packages.
 He cofounded the Scientific Python project in 2020 with Stéfan van der Walt.
 - Iain Carmichael wrote YAGLM, the product that forms the core of this exploration.
+- Jonathan Taylor is a professor of statistics at Stanford University.
+His research focuses on selective inference and signal detection in structured noise.
-- Jonathan Taylor, in collaboration with Trevor Hastie, is working on producing fundamental educational material surrounding generalized linear models.
+  In collaboration with Trevor Hastie, is working on producing fundamental educational material surrounding generalized linear models.

 ## Long term vision